Your voice and actions are vital to creating a new ethic and approach for the waters around us.

 Commit to learning more about your local environment and watershed.
 Learn about the Great Lakes as defined by its ecology, rather than human borders on a map.
 Find out who speaks for the lakes, what is the health of the water, and what threatens their short & long-term vitality.
 Use the wisdom of other Charter supporters to do this.

-- Question your relationship and interactions with water.
+Question your relationship and interactions with water.
 Do you see water as H20 (a chemical), a resource or service (something for humans to use and manage), as sacred (something alive and life-giving), as a playground, as a commodity to be bought and sold, or as something belonging to no one and yet protected by everyone?
 Have this conversation privately or publicly.
 Connect our money system to the values of water protection.
 The Commons Charter was written to re-focus our relationship with water, not just water regulations and research.
 Check out our Charter Toolkit with a series of learning and organizing resources.

 Celebrate your connection to and care for water through gratitude and ritual.
 Perhaps this is personal – going for a quiet walk, a swim, or listening to the sounds of waves, a babbling brook, or rainfall.
 Celebrations can be personal or communal, big or small.
 Go on a water journey.

 Care for the water in your life and consider your responsibility as a commoner.
 Make personal choices that both protect water and connect you to water.
 Only buy bottled water if your tap water is unsafe to drink.
 Use and consume products that don’t pollute or use vast amounts of water.
 Learn about the chemicals in your household products and your virtual water footprint.

 Engage in the Great Lakes Commons Community.
 Share your story to the Great Lakes Commons Map and see how people are organizing and learning how to treat water as a shared and sacred commons all around the lakes.
 Watch, comment on, and share the Great Lakes Commons Rising video.